 Name Response Comment Amend SPD?
 Name Whilst the final version of the Local Plan and site allocation policy SL17 reference to the need for contributions to the A320, it is also noted that through the Main Modification to that policy, the wording was revised to make it clear that "proportionate" contributions would be required.
 The proposed formula in the SPD requires the same financial contribution per square metre for all the A320 contingent developments.
-The approach fails to differentiate between previously developed sites (such as Parklands) with an existing impact on the highway network and greenfield sites and makes no allowance for the With regard to existing impact please see the comments above.
+The approach fails to differentiate between previously developed sites (such as Parklands) with an existing impact on the highway network and greenfield sites and makes no allowance for the proposed mix of units (such as Parklands with With regard to existing impact please see the comments above.
 The approach taken in the SPD to the clawback of HIF is considered the most equitable approach, to which the CHA along with other consultees have made no objection.
 Further, the cost of A320 set out in the SPD is based on a net sqm basis.
 As such, whilst the cost per sqm would not be variable, the total cost of a contribution (subject to viability) would be dependent on the final net sqm of a development.
-As such it follows that a development with less Amend SPD?
-No No proposed mix of units (such as Parklands with predominantly 1 & 2 bed flats) and the resultant impact on the highway network. floorspace i.e. a scheme of flatted development as opposed to larger dwellings would contribute less.
-The proposed formula is therefore considered to be justified on the facts, reasonable and proportionate.
+As such it follows that a development with less floorspace i.e. a scheme of flatted development as Amend SPD? proposed mix of units (such as Parklands with predominantly 1 & 2 bed flats) and the resultant impact on the highway network.